brunodifranco/project-rossmann-sales/README.md

 # 8. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> A model that can provide good sales predictions for each store over the next six weeks was successfully trained and deployed in a Telegram Bot, which fulfilled CEO' s requirement, for now it's possible to determine the best resources allocation for each store renovation. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Rossmann CEO. </p>
+ <p align="justify"> <b> A model that can provide good sales predictions for each store over the next six weeks was successfully trained and deployed in a Telegram Bot, which fulfilled CEO' s requirement, for now it's possible to determine the best resource allocation for each store renovation. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Rossmann CEO. </p>

 # 9. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies: